Jahia/jcrestapi/README.md

 - children for a given node are accessed directly via their path
 - `:` character is encoded by `__` in property names since `:` is a reserved character for URIs
 - indices of same name siblings are denoted using the `--` prefix
-- properties for a given node are found under the `props` child resource to distinguish them from children
+- properties for a given node are found under the `properties` child resource to distinguish them from children

 ### Examples